dpellier/oneMapToRuleThemAll/README.md

 ## Getting Started

 Include the script corresponding to the provider you want:

 ```html
 <script src="oneMapToRuleThemAll/dist/googleMap.js"></script>
 ```

 Providers available:

 -   googleMap
 -   bingMap
 -   baidu
 -   mappy
 -   yandex
 -   viaMichelin
+-   openStreetMap (no infowindow, no clustering)

 Each file can be included with its minified version by inserting the `.min.js` file.

 ## Development

 ### Testing your devs

 If you need to test your developments before releasing on Cloudfront, you can push the compiled filed to Github Pages.
 To do this, just run `npm run gh-deploy`.

 You'll find the generated files on this link: https://leadformance.github.io/oneMapToRuleThemAll/[PROVIDER].js